LeapYear/areas-of-contribution/project-leadership.md

 <tr>
 <td><strong>L3 (senior engineer)</strong></td>
 <td valign="top"><ul>
-  <li>Able to anchor teams with emerging product priorities and technical direction.
+  <li>Able to lead teams with emerging product priorities and technical direction.
 They are able to help identify unknowns, and work with leadership to resolve them.</li>

-  <li>Able to anchor larger teams</li>
+  <li>Able to lead larger teams</li>

   <li>Ensures they are not a single point of failure by effectively delegating responsibilities and sharing knowledge/context</li>